 Sure, not all who wander are lost.
 But when you’ve been walking in circles for hours and your day hike is stretching into an overnight, that saying is cold comfort.

 The solution?
 Don’t get lost in the first place.
 Even experienced backpackers sometimes neglect their navigation skills, but when the trail peters out or is covered by snow, knowing how to blaze your own path is absolutely essential.
-And even in the age of GPS and smartphones, the most reliable way to make sure that you stay on track is by using a map and compass.
+And even in the age of GPS and smartphones, the most dependable way to make sure that you stay on track is by carrying a map and compass and knowing how to use them..
 Below, we’ll cover both the basics and finer points of compass navigation.

 Why should I learn to use a compass?